-The limited liability company, or LLC, is a popular business structure for small business and startup ventures because it blends the the advantages of traditional corporations and partnerships.
+The limited liability company, or LLC, is a popular business structure for small business and startup ventures because it blends the advantages of traditional corporations and partnerships.
 LLCs can also be used to own other businesses.
 The same flexibility in tax treatment and membership, as well as their owners' limited liability from law suits, has made LLCs useful as holding companies.

 Fit your business needs with the right LLC package